percona/psmdb-docs/source/switch_storage_engines.rst

 engines, because each one has its own data model.

-When changing the storage engine, the |mongod| node requires an empty ``dbPath`` data directory when it is restrarted even when using :ref:`inmemory`.
+When changing the storage engine, the |mongod| node requires an empty ``dbPath`` data directory when it is restarted even when using :ref:`inmemory`.
 Though in-memory storage engine stores all data in memory, some metadata files, diagnostics logs and statistics metrics are still written to disk.